jasontankapps/conlang-toolbox-translations/README.md

 ]
 ```

+---

 ## CHECKLIST

 If you have a working app with the translation loaded, you can follow these steps to ensure all messages are appearing correctly.

 1. Settings
+    - Attempt to use the Back Button to exit the app
+        - Verify messaging
+    - Get to the Settings page via the Menu
     - Tap on Change Theme, verify all theme names
-    - Tap on Export Data
+    - Tap on Export App Info
         - Make sure all toggles are on
         - Copy to clipboard, make sure toast message is correct
-    - Go to Import Data
+    - Go to Import App Info
         - Paste in data from clipboard
             - **If you are working with a non-clean version of the app, save this data elsewhere so you can restore your app state when you are done.**
         - Tap on Analyze
+        - Tap on Import, verify the warning messsage.
-        - Tap on Import, verify the toast message is correct.
+        - Tap Yes, verify the toast message is correct.
+        - Repeat the process, but only import WordGen Storage.
+            - Verify messaging.
+        - Repeat the process again, importing WordGen and WordEvolve Storages.
+            - Verify messaging.
+        - Repeat the process again, selecting two non-Storage options.
+            - Verify messaging.
     - Go to Sort Settings
         - Tap on Sort Sensitivity, verify all four options.
         - Tap on Using Custom Sort and verify "WG Presets Sorter" is correct.